 Wash your hands thoroughly with soap and water before beginning any food preservation process.
 I prefer bar soap for this, preferably the scrubby odor eating Tough Guy that is usually at our kitchen sink.

-Wash the vegetables with Liquid Soap Refill, a scrubby sponge, and water.
+Wash the vegetables with Instant Liquid Soap refill, a scrubby sponge, and water.
 I prefer using unscented soap for washing fruits and vegetables.
 Pay close attention to washing the parts usually discarded, that have nooks and crannies filled with dirt and germs These bits will be used as your weight to keep the vegetables being fermented submerged in their brine.

 If you use old fashioned crocks, be very selective about what your weights are and pay attention to avoid unwanted bacteria formation.
 I will also caution against using repaired crock lids.